 You can still apply without one of the generally accepted tests, but the number of universities you may choose will be limited.
 Look under University-specific language tests and exemptions and find any that accept:

 - a) the test result you do have, or

-Those are the universities to which you could apply.
-For the exit year, you could also choose those that state "As an exit university, XXX requires no further proof of English proficiency as long as year one of EIT Digital has been successfully completed at a partner university."
+For the exit year, you could also choose those that state 'As an exit university, XXX requires no further proof of English proficiency as long as year one of EIT Digital has been successfully completed at a partner university.'